francois-vincent/dbLoader/README.md

 	--eval           | -e (default=False)

 --check--only: check that the specified mapping is compliant with the database.

---sequencer-only: dry-run the sequencer without a databse.
+--sequencer-only: dry-run the sequencer without a database.

+--eval: will evaluate the input records via python interpreter's eval() function instead of json.load()

 ## Description